nikolovlazar/egghead-personal-blog-astro/README.md

 learn and also apply in other frameworks and technologies.

-You'll also learn how SEO, sitemaps and RSS feeds work, how to generate dynamic OG images, and how to use Docker to dockerize websites and deploy them on any cloud platform that supports containers.
+You'll also learn how SEO, sitemaps and RSS feeds work, how to generate dynamic OG images, how to use Docker to dockerize websites and deploy them on any cloud platform that supports containers, and how to setup DrizzleORM with an SQLite database.

 These are all generic skills that you can apply in other frameworks aside from Astro.